Howdy! My name is John Salt - the funny face behind this website.

 I can never see getting tired of this hobby – there is simply too much I still want to learn and do.

-years of my own learning curves and experiences as well as learn about
+years of my own learning curves, experiences, and frustrations; while also learning about

-new aspects of this wonderful & always advancing hobby.
+new aspects of this wonderful & always changing hobby.

 Writing several eBooks has also really helped me hone my understanding of the hobby better.
 As the familiar adage goes...
 "The best way to understand a concept is to explain it to someone else."
 We learn as we teach.